 • excessive activity;

-• rejection of needs not related to work, displacement from consciousness of experiences of failures and disappointments;
+• refusal of needs not related to work, displacement of experiences of failures and disappointments from consciousness;

 • limiting social contacts.